 Students who choose the NS 101L option must take a total of 4 upper division electives with at least one from each elective option.

 Neurobio M169 or Phy Sci 135 can be taken provided that student has already completed one elective for each of the 3 elective categories.

 Pre-requisites: NS m101A & SRP 99 under same faculty mentor

 Students who choose the NS 198A/B or NS 199A/B option must take 3 upper division electives, one from each elective option.
 Neurobio M169 and

 Phy Sci 135 do not apply.

-Poster required at the annual NS undergraduate poster session in May
+Poster required at the annual Neuroscience undergraduate poster session in Spring Quarter

 Please see here for detailed guidelines on enrolling in Neuroscience research courses.

 **Students pursuing Departmental Honors must sign up for NS 198AB instead.